Timothy Shay Arthur: Professional success of T. S. Arthur

 The 1830s saw Arthur mount a number of efforts to become a professional author and publisher.
 All failed, but collectively they gave Arthur numerous chances to hone his craft.
 In 1838 he co-published The Baltimore Book, a gift book that included a short tale contributed by Poe called "Slope."
 Toward the end of the decade, Arthur published in ephemeral format a novel called Insubordination that in 1842 appeared in hardcover.
 In 1840 he wrote a series of newspaper articles on the Washingtonian Temperance Society, a local organization formed by working-class artisans and mechanics to counter the life-ruining effects of drink.
 The articles were widely reprinted and helped fuel the establishment of Washingtonian groups across the country.
 Arthur’s newspaper sketches were collected in book form as Six Nights with the Washingtonians (1842).
 Six Nights went through many editions and helped establish Arthur in the public eye as an author associated with the temperance movement.

 1840 also saw Arthur place his first short tale in Godey's Lady's Book.
 Called "Tired of Housekeeping," its subject is a middle-class family who struggles to supervise recalcitrant cooks and servants.
 Encouraged by his success, Arthur moved to Philadelphia in 1841 to be near the offices of America’s most popular home magazines.
 He continued to write tales for Godey’s and other periodicals.
 Almost yearly he issued collected editions of his tales and published novel-length narratives as well.
 He also authored children's stories, conduct manuals, a series of state histories, and even an income-tax primer.
 Interested in publishing a magazine under his own name, he launched (after several aborted efforts) the monthly Arthur’s Home Magazine in 1852.
 Helped by a very capable assistant, Virginia Townsend, the magazine survived until several years after Arthur’s death in 1885.
 The magazine featured Arthur’s own tales and other original fare, as well as articles and stories reprinted from other sources.
 In 1854, for example, Arthur published, apparently with permission, Charles Dickens' Hard Times.

 1854 was also the year Arthur published Ten Nights in a Bar-Room.
 The story of a small-town miller (perhaps based on Arthur's father) who gives up his trade to open a tavern, the novel’s narrator is an infrequent visitor who over the course of several years traces the physical and moral decline of the proprietor, his family, and the town’s citizenry due to alcohol.
 The novel sold well, but insinuated itself in the public consciousness largely on the basis of a very popular stage version that appeared soon after the book.
 The play remained in continuous production well into the 20th century when at least two movie versions were made.

-Arthur died on March 6, 1885, aged 75, at his home in Philadelphia; his death was attributed to "kidney troubles".
+Arthur died on March 6, 1885, age 75, at his home in Philadelphia; his death was attributed to "kidney troubles".
 He is buried at The Woodlands.